natario1/Elements/docs/_extra/donate.md

 order: 2
 ---

-GIFCompressor is maintained and, for the most part, developed by Mattia Iavarone ([contact me!](contact)).
+Elements is maintained and, for the most part, developed by Mattia Iavarone ([contact me!](contact)).
 If you like the project, use it with profit, or simply want to thank back, please consider [sponsoring me](https://github.com/sponsors/natario1) through the GitHub Sponsors program!